stevsal/tire-change-app/README.md

 # tire-change-app

+This app is made as an homework for an interview.
+App runs on Spring Boot and Thymeleaf template engine.
-App is missing proper error handling and proper styling.
+Proper Styling is missing and tests are missing.